nelsonfigueroa/rejection-api/README.md

 # Rejection API

-Simple API built on Ruby on Rails.
+Simple JSON API built on Ruby on Rails.
 The API returns a collection of rejection emails I have received this year.
 Messages have been slightly modified to remove company names.

 # Running the API